-We are addressing the energy, water, and land challenge with precise leaf, root and seed solutions.
+We are addressing the global energy, water, and land challenge – with leaf, root and seed solutions.

-Our group studies the genetic basis of adaptation in natural plant populations, spanning model organisms, foundation species and emerging crops.
-We develop and use Genomic and Phenomic tools for association studies in controlled climate chambers and on the landscape.
-Population genomics is used to map adaptive alleles and genetic structure.
+Our group studies the genetic basis of adaptation in plant populations, spanning model organisms, emerging crops and foundation species.
+We develop and use Genomic and Phenomic tools for association studies in controlled climate chambers and out across the landscape.
 Phenomics is used to capture growth, development, and yield traits throughout the growing season.
+Genome Wide Association Studies are then used to map adaptive alleles and account for genetic structure to predict traits.
 These studies connect genotype to phenotype and environment with the aim to better manage lands and regenerate life supporting services.
 Live and work in Canberra!

 Plant Energy Biology (Centre of Excellence)